- controlling the material flow from the source of raw materials to production and customers

 Business does not work without logistics.
 Effective and efficient logistics is vital for operations of the organizations.
 Logistics is recorded at the EU level as one of the key industries of business, which aims to improve competitiveness of the member states.
 Logistical problems can cause major damage to the global economy.
 It was noted, for example, in the spring 2010 when the ash cloud caused by Icelandic volcano paralyzed air traffic in Europe.

-Logistics goal is to deliver raw materials, semi- finished and finished products to the place, on time with quality and quantity as agreed.
+The goal of logistics is to deliver raw materials, semi- finished and finished products to the place, on time with quality and quantity as agreed.
 Delivery should be handled in compliance with the service level chosen by each company so that company ‘s financial result is as good as possible.
 At the same time environmental burden should be as low as possible.

 Logistics can not be fully understood unless one has created an overall picture of the business environment.
 It is not enough to view one part without considering issue as a whole.
 For example, procurement decisions have an impact among other things on current assets, production and distribution.
 Logistics should be seen as the overall process with the aim to develop the entire order – supply chain competitiveness.